aymanemoataz/Pytorch-Segment-NST/README.md

 ### NST Introduction

-This is what transferring the style From Van Gogh starry night and keeping the content of a vehicle image looks like using the optimization method.
+This is what transferring the style of Van Gogh starry night painting into a vehicle content image looks like using the optimization method.

 ![Game Process](https://github.com/aymanemoataz/pytorch-segment-nst/blob/main/results/bmw_starry.jpg)